ArielEspinoza07/laravel-query-kit/README.md

 }
 ```

-2. Create a new custom sort order criteria, using a relationship `MonthBillingOrderByCriteria`
+2. Create a new custom sort criteria, using a relationship `MonthBillingOrderByCriteria`

 ```bash
 php artisan make:criteria Sort/MonthBilling -s